Your guide to getting around Adelaide quick and easy.

 To use public transport including buses, trains, and trams in Adelaide, it’s recommended that you purchase a metroCARD for use on the Adelaide Metro network.
-You can purchase a regular metroCARD for a $5 deposit plus fares, or a metroCARD Visitor Pass which gives you 3 days of unlimited travel for $26.60.
+You can purchase a regular metroCARD, or a metroCARD Visitor Pass, which gives you three days of unlimited travel for one fixed fee.
 These cards can be collected from the ground floor arrivals area at Adelaide Airport, or from Adelaide Railway Station or the Adelaide Metro InfoCentre in the city.

 If you choose a regular metroCARD, initially you’ll need to load it with some money to cover your fares.
 You can do this online, at metroCARD retail agents, or using ticket machines at train stations.
-Fares should be between $2.00 - $3.65 per ride.
 To start your ride, tap your card on the reader when you board your selected mode of transport and be sure to tap off when you disembark.

 Adelaide’s rail network is a great way to visit attractions outside of the city.
 From Adelaide Railway Station, you can catch the Outer Harbor line train to reach destinations such as historic Port Adelaide and the beachside suburb of Semaphore.
 Trains depart every 20-30 minutes throughout the day.